cloudflare-apps/a-better-browser/cloudflare.md

 Note: Internet Explorer 9's [Compatibility view](http://windows.microsoft.com/en-US/internet-explorer/products/ie-9/features/compatibility-view) will trigger the message, since the browser pretends to be an earlier version of Internet Explorer.

-*This app was inspired by ABetterBrowser.org, though it's since been updated to point to WhatBrowser.org for a smoother user experience.*

 #### Styling the message
 You can style the message however you want!
 All you need to do is add styles with id *#cloudflare-old-browser*.
 View source code for more details.